AdobeDocs/campaign-standard.en/help/integrating/using/configuring-triggers-in-experience-cloud.md

 Refer to the [Adobe Experience Cloud documentation](https://marketing.adobe.com/resources/help/en_US/mcloud/triggers.html) and watch this [video](https://helpx.adobe.com/marketing-cloud/how-to/email-marketing.html#step-two) .

-## Triggers best practices and limitations
+## Triggers best practices and limitations {#triggers-best-practices-and-limitations}

 Here is a list of best practices and limitations for the use of the Campaign - Triggers integration: